Farzad-0x0/Farzad-0x0/README.md

 My nickname is **Farzadᵒˣᵒ**

-I live in iran/Tehran 🌍
+I live in iran > Tehran 🌍

 My love is programming and big world of IT 💻